Enoooooormous/SQL_challenge/README.md

 WHERE COALESCE(recruited_by, 9) = 9;

-9. Please review the table below.
+**9. Please review the table below.
 Write a query that retrieves the two companies that have the highest duplicate employee entrees.
+Please look at the word for a clearer picture of the tables and the SQL document for the queries.

 People table
 Person_id	Name	Company_id